 - Self-knowledge is the first step towards self-advocacy so, with their parents, we will support pupils to understand their strengths, needs and approaches to learning that are particularly successful for them.
 They will also have the confidence to voice their concerns, hopes and aspirations. - Wherever possible and in an age appropriate manner, pupils with SEND will be involved in monitoring and reviewing their progress and will be, as fully as possible, involved in making decisions about future support and provision.
-Their views will be recorded and shared.
-This may be in the form of a pupil questionnaire at the end of an intervention or may be on an "All About Me" sheet completed by all children at the end of each academic year. - All staff will actively listen to and address any concerns raised by children themselves. - Pupils with SEND are actively encouraged to stand for election to the School Council. - Planning in additional support for pupils at key times, for example when considering and making a referral for a co-ordinated assessment for an EHCP and to ensure smooth and successful transition into school or to the next phase of education. - Pupils are also provided with additional support to contribute as fully as possible in their Annual Review or Community Assessment meeting (CAM).
-This can be, for example, by attending part of the review meeting in person, completing an 'All About me' sheet, preparing a statement to be shared at the meeting, using a peer advocate to support them in the meeting or by preparing a recorded presentation to share at the meeting. - Seeking pupils' views through regular questionnaires/group interview activities undertaken by the SENCo, class teacher, support staff and/or SEND Governor considering adjustments to in the light of analysis of responses.
+Their views will be recorded and shared. - All staff will actively listen to and address any concerns raised by children themselves. - Pupils with SEND are actively encouraged to stand for election to the School Council. - Planning in additional support for pupils at key times, for example when considering and making a referral for a co-ordinated assessment for an EHCP and to ensure smooth and successful transition into school or to the next phase of education. - Pupils are also provided with additional support to contribute as fully as possible in their Annual Review or Community Assessment meeting (CAM).
+This can be, for example, by attending part of the review meeting in person, completing an 'All About me' sheet, preparing a statement to be shared at the meeting, using a peer advocate to support them in the meeting or by preparing a recorded presentation to share at the meeting.

+Seeking pupils' views through regular questionnaires/group interview activities undertaken by the SENDCo, class teacher, support staff and/or SEND Governor considering adjustments to in the light of analysis of responses.